 Caring for a pet really is a childhood rite of passage.
 The excitement of nurturing another being — which quickly becomes a best friend — is incomparable to anything else.
 The experience creates lifelong memories, and we always remember our first pet.

 But while it's obvious that having a pet is entertaining and gives kids the warm fuzzies, did you know it can also positively affect your child in a much more profound way?
 Experts say a child's physical, social, emotional and cognitive development can all be encouraged by interaction with the family pet.

-For children especially, pets can be wonderful social facilitators.
-Children are more prone to approach and interact with another child who is playing with a pet.
-In this way, a pet can be the bridge between a less socially outgoing child and other potential playmates.
+For children especially, pets can be a wonderful catalyst for socializing.
+Children are more prone to approach and interact with another child who is playing with an animal, so a pet can be the bridge between a less socially outgoing child and other potential playmates.

 And you'll see personalized content just for you whenever you click the My Feed .